Audiovisual and media policy

 On 13 March 2024, Parliament adopted the European Media Freedom Act as agreed on in the interinstitutional negotiations with the Council.
 Key points from Parliament include: (1) protecting the right to access independent media content; (2) safeguarding journalistic sources, confidentiality and public service media independence; (3) reinforcing transparency for editorial decisions within media service providers; (4) addressing the imbalance between media providers and large online platforms within the Digital Services Act rules; (5) defining roles for regulatory authorities and the involvement of the future European Board for Media Services in media market concentration issues; (6) increasing transparency in the allocation of public funds and introducing a review clause.

 On 27 February 2024, Directive (EU) 2024/1069 on protecting persons who engage in public participation from manifestly unfounded claims or abusive court proceedings (known as the anti-SLAPP Directive) was adopted by Parliament in plenary.
-In 2023, the Committee on Culture and Education issued an opinion on this legislative file to the Committee on Legal Affairs, as the committee responsible.
+In 2023, the Committee on Culture and Education had issued an opinion on this legislative file to the Committee on Legal Affairs, as the committee responsible.

 5. LUX - The European Audience Film Award